cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 After you finish coding the reward, use the same command as above: ``python legged_gym/scripts/train.py --task=pupper_stand --num_envs=2000 --max_iterations=500 --run_name='standup_test' `` to run the training.
 This time you should see remove being non-zero.

-To check the policy, visualize using ``python legged_gym/scripts/play.py --task=pupper_stand``.
+To check the policy, visualize by running ``python legged_gym/scripts/play.py --task=pupper_stand`` in a new terminal every 100 or so iterations.
 This will save a video, which you can drag and drop to your local machine for viewing.

 You can also analyze learning curves using tensorboard.
 To do so, open a terminal on your local machine and run ``ssh -i /path/to/sshkey -L 6006:localhost:6006 username@puplicip``.
 This opens port forwarding through 6006.
 Then navigate to the legged gym repo and run ``tensorboard --logdir logs``.
 Copy the suggested URL from the terminal and paste into a browser on your local machine to visualize learning curves.

+In a successful first standup policy, Pupper should be standing up and staionary off the ground.
+Don't worry if Pupper falls over or this policy is imperfect.

-**DELIVERABLE**: Screen recording of simulation training result.
+**DELIVERABLE**: Saved vido of simulation training result.

 **QUESTION**: What robot behavior do you observe?
 Why is the robot behaving this way?